 Growing dill in pots and containers

-Dill grows a long, central taproot as it develops – much like fennel and coriander/cilantro.
-And while growing dill in pots, containers and grow bags is quite straightforward it is important to provide enough depth for the root system to grow strong.
+As it develops, dill grows a long, central taproot – much like fennel and coriander/cilantro.
+And while growing dill in pots, containers, and grow bags is relatively straightforward, it is important to provide enough depth for the root system to grow strong.

-Use pots and containers that are at least 30 cm / 12 inches (1 foot) deep when growing dill.
+Use pots and containers at least 30 cm / 12 inches (1 foot) deep when growing dill.

 5 easy steps to growing dill from seed